inverno-io/inverno-mods/doc/reference-guide.md

 ## Prerequisites

-Before we can dig into the various modules provided in the framework, it is important to understand how to setup a modular Winter project, so please have a look at the [Winter distribution documentation](https://github.com/winterframework-io/winter-dist) which describes in details how to create, build, run, package and distribute a modular Winter component or application.
+Before we can dig into the various modules provided in the framework, it is important to understand how to setup a modular Winter project, so please have a look at the [Winter distribution documentation][winter-dist-root] which describes in details how to create, build, run, package and distribute a modular Winter component or application.

-Winter modules are built on top of the Winter core IoC/DI framework, please refer to the [Winter core documentation](https://github.com/winterframework-io/winter/tree/master/doc/reference-guide.md) to understand how IoC/DI is working in the framework.
+Winter modules are built on top of the Winter core IoC/DI framework, please refer to the [Winter core documentation][winter-root-doc] to understand how IoC/DI is working in the framework.

-The framework is fully reactive thanks to [Project Reactor Core library](https://projectreactor.io/), it is strongly recommended to also look at [the reference documentation](https://projectreactor.io/docs/core/release/reference/).
+The framework is fully reactive thanks to [Project Reactor Core library][project-reactor-io], it is strongly recommended to also look at [the reference documentation][project-reactor-io-doc].

 ## Overview